Malone523/Skill_Sight/README.md

    Track 1: BMW — AI for People & Leadership Strategy

-   Built in 72 hours by Constructor University Bremen
+   Built in 72 hours at Constructor University Bremen

 ---